Duality between Lagrangian and Legendrian invariants: Basic results for moduli spaces

 \section{Basic results for moduli spaces}

-Consider as above a Weinstein manifold with an exact Lagrangian submanifold $(X,L)$, which outside a compact agrees with the positive part of the symplectization of the contact manifold with Legendrian submanifold $(Y,\Lambda)$.
+Consider as above a Weinstein manifold with an exact Lagrangian submanifold $(X,L)$, which outside a compact set agrees with the positive part of the symplectization of the contact manifold with Legendrian submanifold $(Y,\Lambda)$.
 We assume that the Maslov class of $L$ vanishes and that $L$ is relatively spin.
-We will consider several versions of boundary punctured holomorphic disks with boundary on $L$.
+We will consider several versions of punctured holomorphic spheres and disks with boundary on $L$.
 The most basic disks we consider will lie either in $X$ or in the symplectization $\R\times Y$.
-We call the former \emph{filling disks} and the latter \emph{symplectization disks}.
-We will also consider a more general setting where, like in the symplectization, disks may have both positive and negative punctures.
+We call the former \emph{filling curves} and the latter \emph{symplectization curves}.
+We will also consider a more general cobordism setting where, like in the symplectization, disks may have both positive and negative punctures.
 Here we assume that $(W,K)$ is a Weinstein cobordism with negative end $(-\infty,0]\times (Y,\Lambda)$ and positive end $[0,\infty)\times(Z,\Gamma)$, where $Z$ is a contact manifold and $\Gamma$ is a Legendrian submanifold.
+We call disks in $W$ \emph{cobordism disks}.

-More specifically we will consider a Lagrangian $C\subset W$ with positive end $\Gamma$ and empty negative end and a Lagrangian $L$ with negative end $\Lambda$ and empty positive end.
+When we will want to consider the relation of our `pre-surgery' invariants to `post- surgery' invariants, we will consider the case when $K$ decomposes as a Lagrangian $C\subset W$ with positive end $\Gamma$ and empty negative end and a Lagrangian $L$ with negative end $\Lambda$ and empty positive end.
 We further assume that there is a natural one-to-one correspondence between the components of $L^{v}$ of $L$ and $C^{v}$ of $C$, $v\in Q_{0}$, and that corresponding components $L^{v}$ and $C^{v}$ intersect transversely in one point $z^{v}$ and that $L^{v}\cap C^{w}=\varnothing$ if $v\ne w$.

-We call disks in $Z$ \emph{cobordism disks}.
+We will describe a geometric setup that covers the cases considered below.
+Let $Y$ be the contact boundary of the Weinstein manifold $X$, where $c_{1}(X)=0$.
+Let $\Lambda\subset Y$ be a Legendrian with connected components $\Lambda_{1},\dots,\Lambda_{m}$.
+Let $D$ denote the unit disk in $\C$ and let $z_{1},\dots,z_{r}$ be boundary punctures and $\zeta_{1},\dots,\zeta_{k}$ be interior punctures.
+Let each component of $\partial D\setminus\{z_{1},\dots,z_{r}\}$ be decorated with a component $\Lambda_{j}$.
+The boundary punctures come in two types, positive and negative, all interior punctures are negative.
+Following \cite{Ersft} we make the further requirement that the disk be \emph{admissible}:

+Any arc in $D$ that connects two boundary arcs in $\partial D\setminus\{z_{1},\dots, z_{r}\}$ subdivides the boundary punctures into two subsets.
+If both these subsets contain positive punctures then the labels of the two boundary segments at the endpoints of arc are different.

+\begin{rem} When we consider parallel copies of Lagrangians and Legendrians, boundary arcs labeled by different numbers in the numbering of parallel copies lie on copies shifted by different Morse functions and correspond to distinctly labeled boundary conditions in the current discussion. \end{rem}